 Grazing Lands Technical Working Group

-This working group assessed the climate outcomes of several management and conservation practices used widely on U.S. grazing lands.
-These practices included prescribed grazing, brush management, prescribed burning, pasture and hay plantings, range plantings, herbaceous weed treatment, and riparian and wetland restoration.
+The report, Grazing Lands Management Practices: An Assessment of Climate Outcomes, provides an assessment of the climate outcomes of several management and conservation practices used widely on U.S. grazing lands: brush management, herbaceous weed treatment, pasture and hay plantings, prescribed burning, prescribed grazing, range plantings, and riparian and wetland restoration.

 TWG MEMBERS